antrea-io/antrea/docs/octant-plugin-installation.md

 In this example, we expose UI as a NodePort service for accessing externally.
 You can update antrea-octant.yaml according to your environment and preference.

-1. Build octant-antrea-ubuntu docker image.
+1. Create a secret that contains your kubeconfig.

     ```
-    make octant-antrea-ubuntu
-    ```

-2. Create a secret that contains your kubeconfig.

-    ```
     # Change --from-file according to kubeconfig location in your set up.
     kubectl create secret generic octant-kubeconfig --from-file=/etc/kubernetes/admin.conf -n kube-system
     ```

-3. You may need to update build/yamls/antrea-octant.yml according to your kubeconfig file name.
+2. You may need to update build/yamls/antrea-octant.yml according to your kubeconfig file name.

-4. You can change the sample according to your requirements and environment, then apply the yaml to create both deployment and NodePort service.
+3. You can change the sample according to your requirements and environment, then apply the yaml to create both deployment and NodePort service.

     ```
     kubectl apply -f build/yamls/antrea-octant.yml
     ```
-5. You can get the NodePort of antrea-octant service via kubectl.
+4. You can get the NodePort of antrea-octant service via kubectl.

     ```
     # See field NodePort